 A handkerchief appeared between them.
 Derek took it.
 “Thanks, Peter,” he said, wiping his face, then his hands.
 “Nice to see you too.”

 “Don’t mind me,” Peter said.
 “I’ll just wait in the car, shall I?
 I presume we’ll return to what passes for civilization around here soon.”
-He had his phone out before he even got to his car, undoubtedly texting the rest of the Hales.
+He had his phone out before he even got back to Roscoe, undoubtedly texting the rest of the Hales.

 Derek and Stiles ignored him.
 Derek tucked the hankie in his back pocket and glanced out into the trees.
 “My betas will be here in a few minutes.
 She blocked the pack sense, but they can find us now.
 I think you'll like them,” he said, with a tiny, hopeful smile, cautiously proud.
 “I think you'll like it here.
 If you stay.”
 Derek must be able to hear the way Stiles's heart sped up at his look, but he still opened his arms almost hesitantly.